michalusio/screeps-async-example/README.md

 Screeps Async Bot is a Screeps AI written in Typescript, using some fancy Rollup plugins to convert async/await into generators under the hood!

+## Features

+- Rollup pipeline that automagically converts async/await into generators using a custom implementation of Promise.

+- The promises are executed until the CPU left is lower than 1.5x the average time it takes to initialize a Promise.

+- The promises are persisted between ticks.
+You can modify it to save them somewhere in case of a reset, though.

+- Example async implementations for Creep and Spawn are here, you can always replace them with your own.

+- A Channel implementation - one Promise can send a message while the other can await for it.

+- Promises and Channels have a suite of tests for it.

 ## Basic Usage

 You will need: